 The herbicide Glyphosate in RoundUp is poisonous to the environment, and to humans as well.
 Why are you recommending it?
 My daughter used it on our lawn for years and it killed off most of the bees, butterflies, and many other species of insects.
 Please stop recommending this toxic chemical.

-Washington County Ohio glyphosate safety Posted 9 months ago
+Washington County Ohio glyphosate safety Posted about 1 year ago

 I am wanting to plant a summer annual or a mix to use as forage for a small herd of rotational grazed cattle.
 At present I am leaning towards a mix of 12.5 lbs of pearl millet BMR, 6.25 lbs of sunn hemp and 2 lbs of daikon radish per acre.
 My concern is nitrogen, specifically nitrate poisoning.
 I want to apply 2 tons of chicken litter as fertilizer prior to planting to meet my P and K needs.
 The analysis of this litter says that I will be applying 109 lbs of nitrogen TKN per ton for a total of 218 lbs to the acre.
 In addition the sunn hemp will provide nitrogen as well.
 Is this an accessive amount of nitrogen, if so what is a better application rate while still utilizing the chicken litter or a is a different fertilizer recommended all together.
 Lastly, I want to follow this summer forage with a winter forage mix to accoplished both grazing and preparing this field for a hay field in the spring.
 Shold I fertilize again and with what and at what rate.
 The winter mix will contain triticale, peas, radish and collards.
 Thanks Jess KIllen L

 My peaches turn brown and shrivel up before getting ripe, any ideas what maybe the cause of this?